alco/ExReminder/README.md

   get to [The Hitchhiker's Guide to Concurrency][7] chapter, that's where the real fun starts.
-It is also a good starting point for this tutorial since this chapter and the ones that follow it explain many of the concepts we'll see in the source code for ExReminder.
+It is also a good starting point for this tutorial since this chapter and the ones that follow it explain many of the concepts we'll see in ExReminder's source code.

-If you're looking at all this and start feeling discouraged, don't be!
-After all, you can skip all this and dive straight into the code.
-You are free to take any approach you wish as long as you enjoy the process.
-Remember that in case you have any difficulties, don't be hesitant to visit the `#elixir-lang` channel on **irc.freenode.net** or send a message to the [mailing list][9].
-I can assure you, there will definitely be someone willing to help.
+If you're looking at all this and start feeling discouraged, please don't!
+After all, you can the theory and dive straight into the code.
+You are free to take any approach you wish as long as you're enjoying the process.
+Remember that in case of any difficulties, you can always visit the **#elixir-lang** channel on **irc.freenode.net** or send a message to the [mailing list][8].
+I can assure you, there will be someone willing to help.

 ## First Things First ##

-Before writing a single line of code, we have one prerequisite that needs to be done. , refer to the aforementioned [chapter][3] and read the first couple of sections where you'll find a detailed description (with pictures!) of the architecture and messaging protocol for our application.
-As soon as you've got basic understanding of the problem and the proposed design for solving it, come back here and we shall start our walk through the code.
+Before writing a single line of code, we need think a little about the problem we're facing and the goals we're trying to achieve.
+Refer to the aforementioned [chapter][3] and read the first couple of sections where you'll find a detailed description (with pictures!) of the architecture and messaging protocol for our application.
+As soon as you've got a basic understanding of the problem and the proposed design for solving it, come back here and we shall start our walk through the code.

 ## The Event Module ##